Investors

 The Supervisory Board strives to achieve a reasonable level of diversity with respect to character, gender, international representation, professional background, specialist knowledge and experience as well as age distribution.
 It takes the following composition criteria into account:

-- At least 30% women and 30% men
+- At least 30% of members are women and 30% of members are men.

-- At least 30% of members have international experience based on their background or professional experience
+- At least 30% of members have international experience based on their background or professional experience.

-- At least 50% of members have different educational backgrounds and professional experience
+- At least 50% of members have different educational backgrounds and professional experience.

-- At least 30% under the age of 60
+- At least 30% of members are under the age of 60.

 - Character and integrity: Members of the Supervisory Board must be personally reliable and have the knowledge and experience required to diligently and independently perform the work of a supervisory board member.